Hema-anand/demo-2-s7-circuit-breaker-recovery-resilience4j/README.md

 ## Fallback Behaviour

-The fallback does not create fake Event data.
+The fallback handles Event Service failures only.
+It does not create fake Event data.

 If Event Service cannot be reached: